 This is what I love about all canned beans…they’re fully cooked and ready to eat!

-Right out of the can, their nutritional value holds healthy amounts of Vitamins A and C, as well as protein, iron, and fiber.
+Right out of the can, chickpeas nutritional value holds impressive amounts of Vitamins A and C, as well as protein, iron, and fiber.

-What’s the best way to use canned chickpeas / garbanzos?
+What’s the best way to use canned chickpeas?

 In the canned bean world, chickpeas (garbanzos) are one of my very favorite ingredients that I always have on hand…in multiples.